Ex-tela/run-away/README.md

 # Run Away Fashion
-Run Away Fashion is a mock e-commerce where you can pretend to shop for solutions to your problems that aren't really products - like self-esteem or a new skill.
+Run Away Fashion is a mock e-commerce where you can pretend to shop for quick solutions to your problems - like self-esteem or a new skill.

 ![logo.png](logo.png)